LucidNFT: LR-Anchored Multi-Reward Preference Optimization for Flow-Based Real-World Super-Resolution: Method

+We substitute $r_{i,j}^{L}$ for the reward weight in the DiffusionNFT objective and keep all other terms unchanged.
+Thus, LucidNFT does not introduce a new policy objective; it changes the normalization order so that each objective contributes its own within-group preference contrast before reward fusion.

-To quantify advantage separability, we randomly sample 100 images from RealLQ250~\cite{DreamClear} and generate $M$ stochastic rollouts per image ($M\in[2,16]$).
-For each rollout group, we identify the pair with the largest reward discrepancy $\Delta r$ and measure the corresponding advantage gap $|\Delta A|$.
-We also report the Distinct Advantage Group Count (DAGC), defined as the number of distinct advantage levels within each rollout group.
-As shown in Fig.~\ref{fig:advantage_ana}, LucidNFT consistently yields larger $|\Delta A|$ and higher DAGC than DiffusionNFT, indicating improved advantage separability.
+\textit{\textbf{Advantage separability}.} To verify that this normalization order preserves useful preference signals, we analyze advantage separability within rollout groups.
+We sample 100 images from RealLQ250~\cite{DreamClear} and generate $M$ stochastic rollouts per image ($M\in[2,16]$).
+For each group, we measure the largest pairwise advantage gap $|\Delta A|$ and the Distinct Advantage Group Count (DAGC), i.e., the number of distinct advantage levels within the group.
+As shown in Appendix Fig.~\ref{fig:advantage_ana}, LucidNFT consistently yields larger advantage gaps and higher DAGC than scalar-first reward aggregation under the same DiffusionNFT objective, indicating that decoupled normalization better preserves perceptual--faithfulness trade-offs for reward-weighted fine-tuning.